NATURAL COLORS FOR DAIRY

-As cultures are introduced for yogurt-based beverages, such as kefir, the pH is lowered, opening the door to fruit or vegetable-based anthocyanins like Amaize® red, red radish, and purple sweet potato that won’t grey as readily as they would at a neutral pH.
+As cultures are introduced for yoghurt-based beverages, such as kefir, the pH is lowered, opening the door to fruit or vegetable-based anthocyanins like Amaize® red, red radish, and purple sweet potato that won’t grey as readily as they would at a neutral pH.

-Want to learn more about using natural colors in dairy alternative beverages?
-Check our the webinar on Plant Based Proteins on our Learning Center!
+Want to learn more about using natural colours in dairy alternative beverages?
+Check our the webinar on Plant Based Proteins on our Learning Center or contact us to get started on your next dairy project!

 download our dairy guide